DataDog/documentation/content/en/network_monitoring/performance/network_page.md

 The **Security** tab highlights potential network threats and findings detected by [Cloud Workload Security][6] and [Cloud Security Posture Management][7].
 These signals are generated when Datadog detects network activity that matches a [detection or compliance rule][8], or if there are other threats and misconfigurations related to the selected network flow.

-<div class="alert alert-info">Network threat detections is in private beta.
+<div class="alert alert-warning">Network threat detections is in private beta.
 Fill out this <a href="https://forms.gle/zjfbxB7Cqjxj5R5h7">form</a> to request access.</div>

 ## Further Reading